SONNET – The Bristol City Lab

 The BEN open meeting in June 2020 started to discuss some of the possibilities that the project might develop, exploring with members and building managers how community buildings can save energy and engage their communities, the blog write up is here.

 BCC has one free 12 KW Solar Panel System (PV) to offer a suitable Bristol City Council owned property.
 Responses from the SONNET survey will be assessed to shortlist suitable buildings.

 2. Citizen survey for community involvement / investment in their buildings

 Whilst understanding what elements of energy efficiency improvements need undertaking and which ones would pay for themselves over a reasonable timescale is one side of the project, of equal interest is how communities perceive and engage with these buildings.
 This then forms the background to how an investment-based crowdfunding model might be developed that would attract local support and funding from the building users and surrounding communities in the city.

 One such funding model is a ‘Community Municipal Bond’ (CMB) which is a council backed low risk investment providing modest financial returns, but which additionally have positive social and environmental impacts locally.
 These could be used to bring in small investments from many people across the city to improve their local buildings.
 Such funding, as well as improving energy efficiency, creating renewable energy sources, and reducing bills, might also help engage building users with energy and spur them to action in their own homes.

 We have developed our ‘SONNET Citizen survey’ to assess if and how such investment models might be developed.
-Please do respond and let us know what you think: BEN Citizen Survey
+Please do respond and let us know what you think when our survey goes live.

 More information about the SONNET project: